Meeks91/RxRecyclerViewArrayListAdapter/README.md

   ```
 The LayoutConfig above acts like a LayoutManager.
 It takes 3 parameters:

     - An Orientation enum which sets the orientation of the rows.
-It can either be set to Orienation.vertical
+It can either be set to Orientation.vertical
       or Orientation.horizontal.
     - The RowType enum which can be: RowType.single (like a LinearLayoutManager),
       RowType.grid (like a GridLayoutManager), or RowType.staggered (like a StaggeredGridLayoutManager).